 Gastronomy & Wine

 Chile is an incredibly diverse country encompassing a massive variety of landscapes, so as you might imagine it offers a vast range of food and drink.
 The country is very self-sufficient with seafood being a real highlight due to over 4000 KM of coastline.
 It is, in essence, evolved from typical Spanish cuisine using traditional Chilean ingredients, with a mix of European influence for good measure.
 Their wine industry, however, is completely their own and offers a fantastic selection of reds, whites and sparkling to satisfy any palate.

-The city's regional cuisine is largely based around seafood, restaurants serve literally every type of seafood you could imagine-from shrimp, salmon, sea bass and squid, octopus, crab and tuna.
-European immigration has naturally affected the cuisine, locals enjoy the ubiquitous empanada for lunch - it's a cheese or meat-filled pastry that is folded in half, creating a pocket of cheese, meat, chicken, seafood or vegetables.
-Soups and stews are also popular, the pastel de choclo, containing corn, mincemeat and chicken, is like a Chilean Shepherd's Pie.
-Wine lovers are spoilt, as several of Chile's major wine regions are easily accessible from the capital.
+The city’s regional cuisine is largely based around seafood, restaurants serve literally every type of seafood you could imagine-from shrimp, salmon, sea bass, squid, octopus, crab and tuna.
+European immigration has naturally affected the cuisine, locals enjoy the ubiquitous empanada for lunch – it’s a cheese or meat-filled pastry that is folded in half, creating a pocket of cheese, meat, chicken, seafood or vegetables.
+Soups and stews are also popular, the pastel de choclo, containing corn, mincemeat and chicken, is like a Chilean Shepherd’s Pie.
+Wine lovers are spoilt, as several of Chile’s major wine regions are easily accessible from the capital.

 Chile has an astonishing variety of diverse wine regions and styles, light aromatic whites and full, intense delicious reds are in abundance.
-Cabernet Sauvignon grown in Rapel equals the best in the world, Chile's signature grape variety Carmenere works very well with their hearty stews and meat dishes.
-Tourist centres in Santiago will be happy to organise weekend excursions to regions like Casablanca, Rapel and Maipo.
+Cabernet Sauvignon grown in Rapel equals the best in the world, Chile’s signature grape variety Carmenere works very well with their hearty stews and meat dishes.
+Tourist centers in Santiago will be happy to organize weekend excursions to regions like Casablanca, Rapel and Maipo.
 A wine paradise awaits you!

 Plaza de Armas